 These and many more endgames are presented throughout the 21 Day Course and in the Endgame Package of the course.
-Since the endgames are so important for majority of chess players, you will have a chance to work on it in every training day of the course.
+Since the endgames are so important for the majority of chess players, you will have a chance to work on it in every training day of the course.
 You will get exposed to theoretical concepts as well as practical examples and homework assignments.
 You will be able to play these positions perfectly.

-Many chess players start studying endgames by jumping right into the complicated positions such as Rook endings, etc. Trying to understand complex Rook endings without having a basic King and Pawn knowledge is similar to studying advanced mathematics without basic algebra background.
+Many chess players start studying endgames by jumping right into complicated positions such as Rook endings, etc. Trying to understand complex Rook endings without having a basic King and Pawn knowledge is similar to studying advanced mathematics without basic algebra background.
 It simply will not work.
 That’s why for 99.99% of the players it makes sense to start with the fundamental endgames such as:

 – King and Pawn vs. King

 – Promotion Race